 You must be both an employee and an MCC student to be an apprentice.
 However, if you want to lay the foundation and begin taking classes, while looking for an employer who will take you on as an apprentice, you can contact the program and find out what steps take you towards your goal.

-If you are in high school and interested in graduating with industry recognized credentials as well as a diploma, you should contact this program and see if there are any career centers in your area who may be able to help you get involved.
+If you have graduated and are looking for a well-paying exciting career or you are still in high school and interested in graduating with industry recognized credentials as well as a diploma, you should contact MCC and see what career programs work for you.

 Are you looking for short term programs (from a few weeks to a year) where you can earn industry recognized credentials so you can get into the workforce?
 Continuing Education supports training for in-demand careers in health care, transportation and logistics, technical skills, and information technology, as well as OSHA training that is needed for many industries.